Popsicled/CEPWA3/proposal.md

 # [Development Log](/devlog.md)
 > You will be updating this section regularly
 > - Week 5
+>   - Think about what I should do
 > - Week 6
+>   - Finish proposal and start working on project
 > - Week 7
 > - Week 8
 > - Week 9